rreece/rreece.github.io/outline-of-philosophy/physics.md

 -   Feynman's Nobel Lecture on QED [^Feynman1965]
 -   Weinberg's folk theorem: QFT is the right way to combine Lorentz invariance, quantum mechanics, and the cluster decomposition principle. [^Weinberg1997p8]
+-   Euler-Lagrange equations of motion
+    -   The Dirac equation does _not_ describe a relativistic wavefunction (hence the obsolete "Dirac sea" interpretation). [^Auyang1995p50]

 Baez, Segal, & Zhou: